-When a process receives a proposal $\val$ for a position $k$ from the leader of its view $v$ (line~\ref{alg:castro:receive-propose}), it first checks that $\phase[k]$ is $\START$, so that it has not yet accepted a proposal for the position $k$ in the current view.
+When a process receives a proposal $\val$ for a position $k$ from the leader of its view $v$ (line~\ref{alg:castro:receive-propose}), it first checks that $\phase[k] = \START$, so that it has not yet accepted a proposal for the position $k$ in the current view.
 It also checks that the value is valid and distinct from all values it knows about.
 The process then stores $\val$ in $\cmd[k]$ and advances $\phase[k]$ to $\PREPREPARED$.
 Since a faulty leader may send different proposals for the same position to different processes, the process next communicates with others to check that they received the same proposal.
 To this end, it disseminates a $\PREPARE$ message with the position and the hash of the value $x$ it received.
 The process handles $x$ further once it gathers a set $C$ of $\PREPARE$ messages from a quorum matching the value (line~\ref{alg:castro:receive-prepared}), which we call a {\em prepared certificate} and check using the $\accepted$ predicate in Figure~\ref{fig:pbft-castro-preds}.
 In this case the process stores the value in $\prepcmd[k]$, the certificate in $\cert[k]$, and the view in which it was formed in $\prepview[k]$.
-At this point we say that the process {\em prepared} the proposal, which is recorded by setting its $\phase$ to $\PREPARED$.
+At this point we say that the process {\em prepared} the proposal, as recorded by setting its $\phase$ to $\PREPARED$.
 It is easy to show that processes cannot prepare different values at the same position and view, since each correct process can send only one corresponding $\PREPARE$ message.

-Having prepared a value, the process disseminates a $\COMMIT$ message with the hash of the value.
-Once the process gathers a quorum of matching $\COMMIT$ messages (line~\ref{alg:castro:receive-committed}), it stores the value in a $\comcmd$ array and advances its $\phase$ to $\COMMITTED$; we then say that the value is {\em committed}.
+Having prepared a value, the process disseminates a $\COMMIT$ message with its hash.
+Once the process gathers a quorum of matching $\COMMIT$ messages (line~\ref{alg:castro:receive-committed}), it stores the value in a $\comcmd$ array and advances its $\phase$ to $\COMMITTED$: the value is now {\em committed}.
 The protocol ensures that correct processes cannot commit different values at the same position, even in different views.
 We call a quorum of matching $\COMMIT$ messages a {\em commit certificate} and check it using the $\committed$ predicate in Figure~\ref{fig:pbft-castro-preds}.
-A process delivers committed values in the $\comcmd$ order, with $\lastdelivered$ tracking the position of the last delivered value.
+A process delivers committed values in the $\comcmd$ order, with $\lastdelivered$ tracking the position last delivered position.